idarolti/PhysaliaSexChrom/Day1/Day1_Practical.md

 * **[MultiQC](https://multiqc.info)** - A tool for merging FastQC output reports of individual samples into a single summary report

 This software uses as input the fastqc.zip files produced by FastQC.
-After running, download the .html output file to your computer to visualize the results in a web browser.
+After running, download the .html output file to your local machine to visualize the results in a web browser.

 ```
 multiqc ./fastqc_output_raw_reads -o ./fastqc_output_raw_reads
 ```

-Transfer files to desktop
+Transfer files to local machine

 ```
+pwd
-scp -i chrsex25.pem ubuntu@44.249.25.243:/path/file ~/Desktop
+scp -i chrsex25.pem ubuntu@44.249.25.243:/path/*.html ~/Desktop
 ```

 * **[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)** - A read trimming tool for Illumina NGS data